-Doctor Who will return for a full series in 2014, starring Peter Capaldi as the Twelfth Doctor alongside Jenna Coleman as Clara.
+Doctor Who will return for a full season in 2014, starring Peter Capaldi as the Twelfth Doctor alongside Jenna Coleman as Clara.

 This news summary will be updated regularly as more details are revealed, with the latest updates at the top of each section.
 Rumours and unconfirmed reports will be marked with a *.